Ellen E. Corcoran, PhD

 Industry Experience

 Prior to joining Choate, Dr. Ellen Corcoran attended Yale University, where she received her PhD in Molecular Biophysics and Biochemistry.
-While pursing her PhD, Ellen joined the laboratory of Dr. Tony Koleske.
+While pursuing her PhD, Ellen joined the laboratory of Dr. Tony Koleske.
 Here, her research focused on biochemical mechanisms that are disrupted in neurodevelopmental disorders.
 Ellen’s thesis work focused on elucidating biochemical and cellular functions of TRIO, a gene in which mutations are enriched in individuals with bipolar disorder, schizophrenia, autism, and other neurodevelopmental disorders.
 Additionally, she was the recipient of a NIH Ruth L. Kirschstein F31 pre-doctoral fellowship.
 With this fellowship, she aimed to elucidate the functional interaction between TRIO and PDE4A5, and with the long-term goal of determining how this interaction regulates neuronal development.
 Also from Yale University, Ellen received a Master of Philosophy Degree.

 Ellen attended Kenyon College, where she received her Bachelor of Arts in Biochemistry.
 While attending Kenyon College, she was a student researcher in the lab of Dr. Sheryl Hemkin.
 Here, she utilized computational methods to investigate the mechanisms responsible for transforming astrocytes that are considered healthy to reactive astrocytes that facilitate neurodegeneration.
-Also while pursing her undergraduate degree, she interned at the Ohio State University Comprehensive Cancer Center-James Cancer Hospital & Solove Research Institute.
+Also while pursuing her undergraduate degree, she interned at the Ohio State University Comprehensive Cancer Center-James Cancer Hospital & Solove Research Institute.
 While here, she was a research intern in Dr. Matthew Summers' Lab, where she investigated the role of a deubiquitinase in the regulation of replication and the cell cycle.

 Publications and Presentations